Fitness to Practise Hearings

 The BPC currently holds Fitness to Practise Hearings in private although the decision is published on our website in accordance with our Publication Policy (see below).

-Who sits on the Hearing Panel?
+Who sits on the Committee?

 The BPC will be represented by a Barrister or Solicitor at the Hearing and they maybe referred to as Counsel for the BPC or the BPC’s Case Presenter.